Deadlines and Important Dates

 Official transcripts from each institution attended, regardless of the number of credits or semesters completed.
 Transcripts not in English must be accompanied by a certified translation.
 Penn State alumni do not need to request transcripts for credits earned at Penn State, but must list Penn State as part of your academic history.
 If you are admitted, you will be asked to send an additional official transcript.
 You will receive instructions at that time.

 Penn State Great Valley

-GPA & Test Scores — postsecondary (undergraduate), junior/senior (last two years) GPA of 3.0 or above on a 4.0 scale is required.
+GPA and Test Scores — postsecondary (undergraduate), junior/senior (last two years) GPA of 3.0 or above on a 4.0 scale is required.

 Official GMAT or GRE test scores are required.
 You can have your score reported directly from the testing center to Penn State.
-Submit your official score report, using the GMAT code listed as: Pennsylvania State University - Great Valley - School of Graduate Professional Studies - MPS in Data Analytics, CTG-CV-58 or the GRE code: 2660.
+Submit your GMAT or GRE scores directly from the testing center to Penn State using code 2660.
 Tests must be taken no more than five years prior to application.
 A waiver for standardized tests can be requested in the online application and will be considered by the admissions committee during their review.

 GMAT or GRE waiver — Applicants must indicate, in the online application, the basis for their request for a GMAT or GRE waiver from the following criteria:

 English Proficiency — The language of instruction at Penn State is English.
 With some exceptions, international applicants must take and submit scores for the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS).
 Minimum test scores and exceptions are found in the English Proficiency section on the Graduate School's "Requirements for Graduate Admission" page.
 Visit the TOEFL website for testing information.
 Penn State's institutional code is 2660.